error418/stdweb/README.md

 ## Compatibility

 All features of stdweb work on Chrome.
-Internet Explorer is partially supported (Maybe a good task for a pull request? ;) )
+Internet Explorer is partially supported (Maybe a good task for a pull request? :wink: )

 ## Usage